blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to create anything.md

 1. Story of the White bird.
 	1. In a world the scientists figured out that when you are in the grace of god, a white bird will appear
+	2. So people started looking for the white bird, and they started to capture them

    - What we need
 	   - Compute